Grow Amsterdam NY Inc., a charitable 501(c)(3) organization, was formed for the beautification and betterment of Amsterdam NY and its environs.

 Board of Directors

 Bernadette's enthusiasm for the community is the spark for Grow Amsterdam NY.
 Where others see overgrown vacant lots, Bernadette sees vibrant community spaces where neighbors gather to grow food and build community.
-Her vision combines her passion for gardening, composting, and recycling.
+Her vision combines her passion for composting, gardening, and the environment.
 Bernadette's professional experience in property management and real estate sales brings knowledge about land acquisition and management to Grow Amsterdam NY.
 Her other interests include finding new uses for old things, baking bread, and spending time with her grandchildren.

 Jessica’s excitement for Grow Amsterdam NY comes from her enthusiasm to foster and participate in a community that is committed to sustainable living, community education, and respect for our planet and those who inhabit it.
 Jessica can’t keep even the sturdiest of houseplants alive but she has a passion for composting that began in 2002 when she started sharing her apartment with thousands of roommates, a bin of red wriggler worms that thrives to this day.
 Jessica brings her advocacy and teaching skills to the work of Grow Amsterdam NY from her day jobs as a lawyer and college professor.